JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 IPv4 and IPv6 should use explicit listeners rather than relying on OS-dependent IPv4-mapped IPv6 behavior.

 For IPv6 listener sockets, use `IPV6_V6ONLY` so the IPv6 socket only handles IPv6 while the IPv4 socket handles IPv4.
 This makes behavior predictable across FreeBSD and Linux.

+Banner data should be loaded once during startup rather than opening and reading a banner file for every accepted connection.

 ---